AbdelkhalekESI/AbdelkhalekESI/README.md

 ### Hi there 👋
 I am Abdelkhalek ZELLAT, 20 years old, Computer Engineering Student and Software Engineer at [Maystro Delivery](https://maystro-delivery.com/).
-Microsoft Learn Ambassador and Cloud Ambassador at AWS Educate.

 I am always interested in learning and discover new things, and I enjoy helping other developers by answering their questions and giving talks and presentations about Software engineering.